chinapedia/wikipedia.abstract.en/Page/Stereochemistry.md

-Isomerism.svgs.
+s.
 Stereochemistry focuses on stereoisomers]]

 STEREOCHEMISTRY, a subdiscipline of chemistry, involves the study of the relative spatial arrangement of atoms that form the structure of molecules and their manipulation.[1]
 The study of stereochemistry focuses on stereoisomers, which by definition have the same molecular formula and sequence of bonded atoms (constitution), but differ in the three-dimensional orientations of their atoms in space.
 For this reason, it is also known as 3D chemistry—the prefix "stereo-" means "three-dimensionality".[2]